 Don’t ignore dysphagia

-The prognosis for dysphagia varies with each individual and depends on several factors, including age, overall health, and the cause of the swallowing difficulty.
-With early evaluation and proper treatment, many people experience a significant decrease of symptoms and improvement in their swallowing abilities.
+The prognosis for dysphagia varies with each individual and depends on several factors, including age, overall health, and the cause of the dysphagia.
+With early evaluation and proper treatment, many people experience a significant decrease of symptoms and their ability to swallow can improve.

 - Have an evaluation – Once an exam is ordered by a physician, an SLP will make an assessment and may perform special tests to see inside their throat when they swallow.

 - Follow recommended advice – After the evaluation is completed, a SLP may work to help strengthen the muscles used for swallowing.
 An SLP may also recommend diet texture modifications to swallow more easily as well as positions or strategies to help with swallow safety.

 In addition to more commonly known issues, including cognitive decline, cancer, and arthritis, there are other medical concerns we face as we age, including:

 - Oral Health Issues – Healthy teeth and gums are important.
 Issues such as gingivitis can lead to periodontitis, a bacterial infection that affects the gums and bones supporting the teeth.
 Proper oral health care, including regular dental checkups, can help ensure healthy teeth and gums.

 - Fragile Bones – Maintaining your balance and mobility is key in fall prevention.
 Falls can be especially dangerous if you have osteoporosis, where your bones become less dense and more prone to breaks and fractures.
 One way to keep your bones stronger is to eat lots of fruits, vegetables, and foods high in calcium.